 Over 160 million years ago, the supercontinent of Gondwana began breaking up and the continents of Africa, Australia, Antarctica and South America were separated over millions of years.

 Madagascar and India, however, remained attached for much longer as part of the Dharwar Craton the oldest rocks found in the Indian subcontinent.
 About 88 million years ago, a major underwater volcanic explosion, the Marion Hotspot which went on for 2 million years split India and Madagascar and the ever-flowing lava widened the gap, to what it is today.

 The Palakkad Gap marks the place where the Indian plate broke.

-Noted French geologists, Yuri Gunnell and David Harbor from the Washington University did a comparative study of the geology of Madagascar and Western Ghats.
-In their research published in 2008, and found that the Angavo entrapment in Madagascar geologically matched with the Western Ghats and the Palakkad Gap matched with the Ranotsara Gap in Madagascar.
+Noted French geologists, Yuri Gunnell and David Harbor from the Washington University did a comparative study of the geology of Madagascar and the Western Ghats.
+In their research published in 2008, they found that the Angavo entrapment in Madagascar geologically matched with the Western Ghats and the Palakkad Gap matched with the Ranotsara Gap in Madagascar.

 The Palakkad gap in India fits like a jigsaw puzzle with the Angavo entrapment in Madagascar